Louise Kingston: Politics

 Although Kingston was unsuccessful at the 2021 election, fellow Nationals candidate James Hayward did win the seat, but was convicted in August 2023 of child sex offences, disqualifying him from parliament.
 After his disqualification, a recount was to be performed to determine the next most popular candidate.
 The recount was performed by the Western Australian Electoral Commission on 19 September 2023, resulting in Kingston's election.

 Kingston was sworn in on 28 September 2023.
 In her maiden speech, she attracted attention for her comments mourning the demise of the Australian whaling industry, which she said was based on "a shift in conscientiousness based on feelings, not facts".
 Kingston was immediately elevated to the shadow cabinet as the shadow minister for climate action and shadow minister for regional cities.
 Following the defection of Merome Beard from the Nationals to the Liberals, Kingston also took up the tourism portfolio.

 In June 2024, Kingston was preselected for fifth place on the National Party's Legislative Council ticket for the 2025 state election: considering a party would need to receive 13% of the vote for their fifth-placed candidate to be elected, far above the Nationals's recent electoral results, Kingston's position was considered unwinnable.
 However, Kingston resigned from the party later the same month, citing "relentless bullying and harassment" from party leader Shane Love, and alleged that her unfavourable preselection was the result of a deliberate campaign to punish her.
 Love and the party's administration denied Kingston's allegations, suggesting that her resignation was motivated only by her poor performance in preselection.

 In December 2024, it was reported that Kingston would seek re-election to the Legislative Council at the 2025 state election on a joint ticket called "Vote Independent WA".
-Kingston intends to run alongside fellow independent MLCs Ben Dawkins (originally a member of the Labor Party and later of One Nation) and Sophia Moermond (originally a member of Legalise Cannabis) and candidate Adrian Perrot.
+Kingston ran alongside fellow independent MLCs Ben Dawkins (originally a member of the Labor Party and later of One Nation) and Sophia Moermond (originally a member of Legalise Cannabis) and candidate Adrian Perrot.
 Kingston said the group had "completely separate" policies and would not campaign together.
+None were elected.

+After politics

+In late 2025, Kingston contributed to the launch of the Australian Rights Coalition, a lobby group supporting access to the "five Fs": firearms, fishing, four-wheel driving, farming, and forestry.